exercism/go/exercises/concept/expenses/.docs/instructions.md

 # Instructions

 Bob is a financial adviser and helps people to manage their expenses.
 His clients send expenses records and Bob analyses them.
-Bob has records for the previous periods, so that he can see changes in spending.
+Bob has records for the previous periods so that he can see changes in spending.

-Bob needs to build a report that contains top 3 categories of expenses and total amount of the expenses.
-Sometimes customers interested to see expenses in a particular category.
+Bob needs to build a report that contains the top 3 categories of expenses and the total amount of the expenses.
+Sometimes customers are interested to see expenses in a particular category.

-In this exercise you're going to build a program to help Bob.
+In this exercise, you're going to build a program to help Bob.

-All functions will receive expenses records and period:
+All functions receive expenses records and a date period:
 ```go
 // Expenses record.
 type Record struct {